DeckerSU/yiimp-stratum-equihash/README.md

 - Support of so-called "local mode", which allows stratum binary work without Yiimp installed.
 In this mode it don't need yimmp mysql database and acts as a proxy between daemon `getblocktemplate` and stratum protocol for miners.
 To enable this mode use `CFLAGS += -DNO_MYSQL` flag in `Makefile`.
 Coin daemons credentials should be hardcoded in `coins_data[NUM_COINS][NUM_PARAMS]` array in `db.cpp`.
 - Supporting of selecting coins via pass `-c=` param in password field in local (non mysql mode).
 - Sapling compatible.
 This implementation of stratum don't construct coinbase tx by itself, instead of that it simply copies coinbase given by daemon in `coinbasetxn` field of `getblocktemplate`.
 So, if coin has sapling active coinbase tx will be with version 4 and needed `versiongroupid` set.

+Small Q/A:

+- How can i enable additional logging to see blockhashes, diffs, etc.?

+    Add the following lines in your `equihash.conf`:
+    ```
+    [DEBUGLOG]
+    client = 1
+    hash = 1
+    socket = 1
+    rpc = 0
+    list = 1
+    remote = 1
+    ```
+- How can i start Stratum in solo mode?

+    Compile it with `NO_MYSQL` flag as mentioned above, then place your `equihash.conf` in same directory with `stratum` binary and start it like `./stratum equihash`.
+Don't forget to fill coins array in `db.cpp` for solo mode.

 Useful docs: